Frequently Asked Questions

 Along with dietary and medical management of osteoporosis, resistance training is important in improving bone density and osteogenesis (bone building).
 This is achieved by placing the body under varying directions and amounts of load bearing to encourage bone growth or to maintain bone density.
 Pilates Exercises, especially those involving spring resistance, place multi-directional loads on the skeletal system to encourage this bone loading process.
 Q Pilates Physiotherapists are trained in osteoporosis management and will often include traditional “weights” exercises in programs of people diagnosed with osteoporosis or osteopenia.

-Will Pilates improve my Cardiovascular Fitness?
+Will Body Tone Pilates improve my cardiovascular fitness?

 Pilates exercises are traditionally not considered cardiovascular because the body will rarely experience breathlessness during the exercises.
-However, with muscle loading, the circulatory and oxygen demand within the working muscles causes the body to require deeper breaths and increased breath rate.
+However, with muscle loading, the circulatory and oxygen demand within the working muscles causes the body to require deeper breaths and increased breathing rate.
 Therefore the harder the exercise and the larger the muscles being worked, the higher the oxygen demand is.
 You will find that certain exercises can encourage some slight increases in breathing rate and therefore, small amounts of increased cardiovascular fitness.
 It is important to continue walking/ running/ swimming/ cycling etc to maintain or improve cardiovascular fitness.

-What are the Benefits of Pilates?
+What are the Benefits of using Pilates equipment?

 Pilates has been long-hailed for its ability to produce long, lean muscles without causing bulky muscles.
 This is because the exercises are performed at a lower resistance for a longer and slower amount of time than traditional “strength” exercises at the gym.
 Strength training (eg low reps, high resistance) brings about hypertrophy and bulking within the muscle fibres.
-Pilates also uses the deep AND superficial muscle systems to achieve a more balanced musculature.
+Pilates also uses deep AND superficial muscle systems to achieve a more balanced musculature.

 What ages can attend Pilates?